Dating expert Adam LoDolce helps unravel the mysteries of men and love.

 I don’t remember the first time my boyfriend told me he loved me.
-I do, however, have a very clear memory of one particular afternoon when we’d been dating about six months.
-On that day, he looked deep into my eyes, pulled me close, and whispered, “I think I’m really falling in love with you.”
+But I do remember one particular afternoon, when we’d been dating about six months.
+He’d been saying those three little words on the regular for quite a while already, but on that day, he pulled me close, kissed me, and whispered, “I think I’m really falling in love with you.”

-I burst out laughing, because he’d been telling me he loved me for months already – and I’d been saying it back for just as long.
+I burst out laughing.
 “What do you mean, you think you’re falling in love with me?”
 I said with mock incredulity.
 “I already know you love me.
 And I love you, too.”

 Turns out, science might have the answer.
 For one thing, contrary to popular belief, it seems that men actually fall in love faster than women do.
-So that sexist cliché of a woman falling head-over-heels on the first date, imagining her name together with her crush (here’s why you should never take your husband’s name, by the way), and desperately chasing a noncommittal man isn’t only outdated, it’s wrong.
+That cliché of a woman falling head-over-heels on the first date, becoming obsessed, and desperately chasing a noncommittal man?
+It’s not only sexist, it’s wrong.

 Fools rush in

-A 2010 study published in the Journal of Social Psychology found that men reported not only falling in love faster, but saying “I love you” sooner than women did.
-The study surveyed 172 college students, and psychologist Marissa Harrison, who co-authored the it, said the results were surprising to the participatants.
+A 2010 study of 172 college students, published in the Journal of Social Psychology, found that men not only fall in love faster, they say “I love you” sooner than women do.
+Psychologist Marissa Harrison, who co-authored the study, said participants were surprised by the results.

-When men fall in love – and women too, for that matter – their brains are flooded with feelgood chemicals: namely, dopamine, norepinephrine, phenylethylamine, oxytocin, and for men, testosterone.
-A man who gets moony over you right off that bat is under the influence of strong hormones, which are kicked off by your pheromones – the chemicals we give off in order to attract mates.
+When men fall in love (and women too, for that matter) their brains are flooded with “feelgood” chemicals: namely, dopamine, norepinephrine, phenylethylamine, oxytocin, and for men, testosterone.
+So a man who gets moony over you right off that bat is under the influence of strong hormones, which are kicked off by your pheromones – the chemicals we give off in order to attract mates.

 Easy come, easy go

-But before you get too comfortable, consider this: while men might fall in love quicker, they tend to fall out of love faster, too.
+But before you get too comfortable, consider this: while men might fall in love faster than women do, they tend to fall out of love faster, too.
 Psychologist Ingrid Collins says that in her experience, “men are far more inclined to get fired up about a mate, but are also more likely to look around more.”

 So, what makes an initial rush of love turn into something that’s likely to last a lifetime?
 Researchers say it’s a combination of factors.
 One of those is great sex.
 While some may brush sexual attraction off as unimportant in the long run, Dr Helen Fisher, an anthropologist who studies romance and relationships, says it’s vital to helping people fall – and stay – in love.

-But while sex fosters intimacy, which is hugely important to a relationship – and to deepening the love relationship, it’s not the only ingredient in lasting love.
-Men, just like women, also want to feel supported and understood.
-Fisher, who works with Match.com as an analyst, says men and women are essentially looking for the same things we are.
+While sex fosters intimacy, which is a key factor in solidifying a couple’s bond, it’s not the only ingredient in lasting love.
+Men, just like women, ultimately want to feel supported and understood.
+Fisher, who works with Match.com as an analyst, says men and women are essentially looking for the same thing.

 “They must have somebody they can trust and confide in.
 They must have somebody who respects them.
 They must have somebody who makes them laugh, which actually is very important biologically…laughter drives up the dopamine system.
 It’s very good for you, ” Fisher says.

-So, when my boyfriend said he was falling deeper in love with me, even though he’d already said those three little words long before, it probably meant that although we’d had an instant attraction and fallen in love fast and hard, the subsequent months we spent making each other laugh, confiding in each other, and getting down and dirty together cemented our bond even further, making his love stronger.
+So, when my boyfriend said he was falling deeper in love with me, even though he’d already told me he loved me, it probably meant that although we’d had an instant attraction and both been infatuated with each other, the subsequent months we spent making each other laugh, confiding in each other, and having incredibly hot sex cemented our bond even further, making his love stronger.

 Images via tumblr.com, imgur.com, statechampsny.com, and reddit.com.